anyahush/the-freefrom-cookbook/README.md

 - These are both required by Heroku.
 Commit and push your repository.

-### Heroku
+### Heroku and Deployment
 A Heroku account will be required for this.
 1. Log into Heroku account and create a new app.
 2. Create an original name and choose the region closest.
 3. Go to Deploy tab and select your chosen deployment method.
 For this project GitHub was selected.
 4. Enter repository name ("the-freefrom-cookbook) in the Connect to GitHub search box, and select the repository when it appears.
 5. Go to Settings and go to Config Vars and click to reveal Config Vars.
-6. Add environment variables, matching those entered into the env.py filr.
+6. Add environment variables, matching those entered into the env.py file.
 ![](static/images/readme_images/config_vars.png)
 7. Go back to Deploy and select Enable Automatic Deploys.
 Below you can select to deploy a branch in the manual deploy section.
 8. Click to Open App.